viktor-homeniuk/Shooter/README.md

 ![Gameplay_RandomArena](https://github.com/vgomeniuk-games/Shooter/blob/master/Gameplay_RandomArena.gif)
 ![Gameplay_InfinityBlade](https://github.com/vgomeniuk-games/Shooter/blob/master/Gameplay_InfinityBlade.gif)

+## Features to add/improve:
+- Change NPC color on Alert (or other indicator of changing states);
+- Use Perception Affiliation instead of checking enemies by Tags \ Controller;
+- Add gun reloading (animations, gameplay functional etc.);
+- Add new types of guns (rocket launchers, pistols, shotguns etc.);
+- Add Tunnel Vision while aiming;
+- Hearing vs. Seeing Perception: re-implement logic to properly handle situations when enemy detected by one sence but lost by other;
+- Add noise when walking;

 <b>Copyright information:</b>

 All resources (sounds, music, font, spritesheets etc.) used in game were found online and are free for non-commercial use.